contao/docs/docs/manual/article-management/content-elements.en.md

 This article is machine translated.
 {{% /notice %}}

 To make the creation of content as intuitive as possible, Contao provides a content element for each content type that is tailored to its requirements.
-You can create an unlimited number of content elements per article and restrict access to individual elements if needed.
+You can create an unlimited number of content elements per article and restrict access to individual elements as needed.

 ![Restrict access to a content element](/de/article-management/images/de/den-zugriff-auf-ein-modul-einschraenken.png?classes=shadow)